Take this short quiz to assess your mental and spiritual readiness for a psychedelic retreat.

 You’ve probably heard about Ayahuasca, the Amazonian psychedelic brew.
-Perhaps you’re even considering a life-changing journey deep into the Peruvian jungle to partake in the dark bitter tea that has been brewed for centuries by Native American Shamans.
+Perhaps you’re even considering a life-changing journey deep into the Peruvian jungle to partake in the dark bitter tea that has been brewed for centuries.

 You’ve probably also heard that working with Ayahuasca is no joke.
 The experiences can be nauseating, overwhelming, and purgative - cleansing and renewing the mind, body, and spirit.